Currency in South Africa

 There are so many reasons to visit South Africa including Kruger National Park, Table mountain in Cape Town, the amazing scenery along the Garden Route and the Drakensberg mountains..
 Even though South Africa is a moderate budget destination, it’s a good idea to learn everything you can about the local currency and payment options before you go.

-The official currency of South Africa is the South African Rand.
+In South Africa, the currency that locals use is the South African Rand.

 The South African Rand can be divided in to 100 cents.
 In South Africa they have 5c, 10c and 20c.
 In addition there are also 3 dollar coins, R1, R2 and R5.